ChadLefort/mf-mfe-demo/docs/ARCHITECTURE.md

 ## Redux

-This application uses [redux toolkit](https://redux-toolkit.js.org/) which is the official optionated toolkit created by the maintainers of redux.
+This application uses [RTK Query](https://rtk-query-docs.netlify.app/) and [redux toolkit](https://redux-toolkit.js.org/) which is the official optionated toolkit created by the maintainers of redux.
 It is a great approach to writing redux code because it reduces boilerplate and has a great API to reduce complexity.
-The application also features the concept of [injectable redux reducers](https://redux.js.org/recipes/code-splitting/#defining-an-injectreducer-function).
+The application also features the concept of [injectable redux reducers](https://redux.js.org/recipes/code-splitting/#defining-an-injectreducer-function) and injectable middleware.

 Following [the redux style guide](https://redux.js.org/style-guide/style-guide) is also very important.